consulo/consulo/CONTRIBUTING.md

 # Contributing guide

 First of all you need select correct repository for report issue.
 Consulo organization have more that 100 repositories.
 Please don't create issue in random repository.

+If you want contribute code, you need setup IDE for it, visit [Plugin-Development-Starter-Guide](https://github.com/consulo/consulo/wiki/Plugin-Development-Starter-Guide)

 Here you can found more information for each repository.

 ## Core
  * [consulo](http://github.com/consulo/consulo) - main repository of **Consulo** organization on **github**.
 It contains **Consulo** platform code without **any language implementations**.